-The 40th anniversary of the Watergate break-in is this weekend, and its two biggest mysteries remains unsolved, despite multiple theories from people close to the story.
+The 42nd anniversary of the Watergate break-in is today, but its two biggest mysteries remains unsolved, despite multiple theories from people close to the story.

 For years, there were three questions that nagged investigators, historians and conspiracy theorists: Who was “Deep Throat,” the source used by the Washington Post?; Did President Richard Nixon personally authorize the break-in?; and Why did the break-in happen to begin with?

 The disclosure by the late Mark Felt that he was “Deep Throat” solved that part of the mystery (for most people).

 What remains are the final two mysteries, which are intertwined and still hotly debated.

 One fact is beyond debate: On June 17, 1972, five men connected to the Nixon re-election campaign were caught by Washington metropolitan police burglarizing the headquarters of the rival Democratic National Committee, and the office of its chairman, Lawrence O’Brien.

 In the two years of media coverage after the break-in until Nixon’s resignation, little attention was given to the reason for the break-in and if Nixon ordered it directly.